adam-godfrey/data-analysis-portfolio/projects/_posts/2024-04-11-treatment-analysis.md

 ## Mood Swings
 For this section I wanted to see if seeking treatment has any effect on a person's mood swings.

-It's interesting to see that it is nearly very evenly split between all possible values being Yes, No and Maybe and seeking treatment doesn't seem to have any effect on mood swings.
+It's interesting to see that it is nearly very evenly split between all possible values being High, Low and Medium and seeking treatment doesn't seem to have any effect on mood swings.
 ![Full-width image](/data-analysis-portfolio/assets/img/mental-health/2024-04-11/mood-swings-by-treatment.png){:.left loading="lazy"}

 Chart showing individuals with mood swings.